• Skip to primary navigation

 What are Essential Oils?

 Essential oils are volatile organic liquid compounds that have been extracted from plants.
 Most essential oils are steam distilled.
 Citrus oils are an exception to this; they are cold-pressed from the fruit rinds.
 Various oils come from different parts of the plant.
-Cinnamon essential oil comes from the bark.
-Eucalyptus essential oil comes from leaves.
-Rose essential oil comes from flowers, of course.
-Other essential oils are steam distilled from roots, branches, seeds, or other parts of the plant.
+Cinnamon oil comes from the bark.
+Eucalyptus oil comes from leaves.
+Rose oil comes from flowers, of course.
+Others are steam distilled from roots, branches, seeds, or other parts of the plant.

 History of Essential Oils

 Essential oils have been used throughout history.
 There are Chinese manuscripts and Egyptian hieroglyphics that point to the ancient use of these precious liquids.
 Essential oils are referenced in multiple places in the Bible.
-Frankincense and myrrh are well-known examples of essential oils in the Bible.
+Frankincense and myrrh are well-known examples in the Bible.

 Today essential oils are highly regarded across the globe for their many uses.
-Essential oils are found in some air fresheners, chewing gum, cleaning products, deodorant, perfumes, soaps, and many more commercial products.
+They are found in some air fresheners, chewing gum, cleaning products, deodorant, perfumes, soaps, and many more commercial products.

 Purity and Strength

-It’s important to use only 100% pure, therapeutic-grade essential oils in any recipe.
+It’s important to use only premium essential oils in any recipe.
 You want to avoid any diluted or altered oils.
-Make sure that you buy only 100% pure essential oils so that you’re getting all the natural benefits available without any fillers or additives that will alter their effects.
+Make sure that you buy only pure essential oils so that you’re getting all the natural benefits available without any fillers or additives that will alter their effects.
 See why we’ve chosen to use only Young Living essential oils.

 Essential oils can be up to 70 times as strong as dried and fresh herbs and plants.
 Dried herbs retain only about 3 – 5% of the essential oils from the original plant.
-Essential oils are superior in flavor and potency over dried herbs.
-The essence of the plant is preserved and carried into your recipes when you use essential oils.
+So oils are superior in flavor and potency over dried herbs.
+The essence of the plant is preserved and carried into your recipes when you use them.

 How Do I Use Essential Oils?